 Use Guest Data to Create a Better Dining Experience

 Collecting personal data about guests can feel fraught.
 There’s been a debate for years about how much privacy consumers are entitled to as technology tools allow businesses to collect all kinds of data about them.
-But there are ways to collect basic guest data and use that for good—to create a better overall dining experience for your guests.
+But there are ways to collect basic guest data and use that for good—to create a better overall guest experience for everyone who visits your restaurant.

 For example, if you create a database of guest contact information and historical order and visit data, you can personalize a guest’s experience by taking them to their preferred table, or offering them their favorite drink without prompting.
-These kinds of experiences make guests feel special and appreciated, and are likely to turn them into loyal repeat customers.
+These kinds of experiences make guests feel special and appreciated, and are likely to encourage repeat business.

 Use Guest Data to Market Your Restaurant

 Using data about guest behavior opens up new ways to market your restaurant.
 Remember Taqueria Picoso from the beginning of this article?
 That’s what owner Tom Voskuil did—and it’s something most independent restaurant owners can do, too.